-Today I am sharing 25 beach safety tips that everyone, especially caregivers, should know.
+Today I am sharing 25 beach and ocean safety tips that everyone should know.

 I know lifeguards can sometimes be the bummer police.
 Trust me when I tell you we hate that part of our job more than you do.